tactful-ai/flask-faster-api/README.rst

 Installation
 ============

-You can install Flask-Faster with pip:
+You can install Flask-RESTY with pip:

 .. code-block:: console

-    $ pip install flask-faster
+    $ pip install flask-resty